 Best NPK Fruit Fertilizer – Down to Earth Citrus Fertilizer

 This brand has been providing organic products since 1977.
 The selling point for this organic fertilizer is the NPK ratio of 6-3-3.
-In my opinion, this ratio suits all varieties of fruit trees, including Citrus, berries, and nuts.
+I believe this ratio suits all varieties of fruit trees, including Citrus, berries, and nuts.

 In addition to the three main macronutrients, it has a good blend of other important nutrients like sulfur, zinc, magnesium and iron.